Nonlinear Lebesgue spaces: Curves and geometry: Applications

 is surjective and its fibers are given by $\pi_{L^p(I,T\Lph(M,N))}^{-1}(\{c\}) = S^p(\pi_{c^*T\Lph(M,N)})$ for all $c\in \mathcal{AC}^p(I,\Lph(M,N))$.
 Hence, $\pi_{L^p(I,T\Lph(M,N))}$ is a Banach bundle. \end{proof}

-Finally, the mapping that associates its speed to each absolutely continuous curve in a nonlinear Lebesgue space is defined as a section of the Banach bundle given by \cref{prop:vector_bundle_ac_lebesgue} and the norm of the speed coincide with the metric derivative.
+Then, similarly to \cref{th:speed_ac_curves}, the mapping that associates its speed to each absolutely continuous curve in a nonlinear Lebesgue space is defined as a section of the Banach bundle given by \cref{prop:vector_bundle_ac_lebesgue} and the norm of the speed coincide with the metric derivative.

 \begin{theorem}[Speed of absolutely continuous curves in nonlinear Lebesgue spaces for $p> 1$] Let $h\in L^0(M,N)$ and $p\in (1,\infty)$.
-Suppose that $(N,b_N)$ is a connected and complete $\mathcal{C}^2$ Finsler manifold with a spray (or, equivaltently, a connection) and that $N$ is modelled on a Banach space satisfying the Radon--Nikod\'ym property.
+Suppose that $(N,b_N)$ is a connected and complete $\mathcal{C}^2$ Finsler manifold with a spray (or, equivalently, a connection) and that $N$ is modelled on a Banach space satisfying the Radon--Nikod\'ym property.
 Then, the mapping

 is a section of $\pi_{L^p(I,T\Lph(M,N))}$ and satisfies for all $c\in \mathcal{AC}^p(I,\Lph(M,N))$ that